vectorete/server-multiclient-drones/README.md

 </div>

 The Drone Monitoring System is a project that simulates a drone monitoring system using a client-server architecture.
 The server manages multiple drone clients, processes their positions, and forwards position data to other drones.
 The system does not prevent collisions but efficiently manages a large number of clients for testing purposes.

+#### ➡️ Project Phases <a id="project-phases"></a>

+Since clients and the server can be on different machines, the simulation of the CAR communication system will be carried out in three phases:

+1. **Initiation Phase**:
+    - First, the server will start and ask the user for the values of the parameters N, V, and S.
+    - Next, it will wait for the N clients to appear and connect to it.
+    - The server will assign each new client an identifier and a group identifier (since V is a divisor of N, the client identifier is sufficient to know which group it belongs to).
+    - The client will receive its identifier and wait for the start signal of the simulation.

+2. **Simulation Phase**:
+    - Once all clients have connected to the system, the server will send a signal to all of them to start the simulation.
+    - From that moment on, each client executes the cycle indicated in the diagram asynchronously with the other clients.
+This cycle will be executed S times.
+At the end of each cycle, the client updates the average time it took to complete the cycle.

+3. **Calculation Phase**:
+    - When each client finishes its S iterations of the cycle, it sends the updated average response time of the S cycles to the server and then disconnects from the system.
+    - When all clients have finished and sent their averages, the server calculates the average response time for each group and the overall system response time for that simulation.
+These are the results that each simulation should provide.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>